December 18 - 24, 2011: Issue 37

 The Farrells daughter Sarah was married to this man and they seemed keen to establish Newport as a holiday destination and ran a coach from Manly wharf to this house; Hawkesbury ' RIVER.
 Visitors wishing to see the beautiful scenery on the noted Hawkesbury, second to none in the world for scenery and beauty, can start from Sydney pier FRIDAY, 2 15 pm. steamer to Manly.
 Farrell's coach from Manly 3 15 to Newport, where passengers will find comfortable apartments for the night at Collins' Retreat.
 Advertising.
 (1883, December 19).
 The Sydney Morning Herald(NSW : 1842 - 1954), p.
 2. Retrieved from http://nla.gov.au/nla.news-article13548655

-The Scott’s bought the property and 25-52 acres from Benjamin James in 1886, who had only recently purchased (1885) the house and 110 acres of land from Daniel Farrell around the time he was being labelled an ‘insolvent’ and disposing of various holdings:
+The Scott’s bought the property and 25-52 acres from Benjamin James in 1886.
+He had only recently purchased (1885) the house and 110 acres of land from Daniel Farrell around the time he was being labelled an ‘insolvent’ and disposing of various holdings:

-David Scott had previously worked as a portrait photographer and artist in the city but may have moved his wife and family out here in order to help an ill Dorcas Scott (nee Dickson) recover from an ongoing illness.
+David Scott had previously worked as a portrait photographer and artist in the city.
+He and his family may have moved here in order to help an ill Dorcas Scott (nee Dickson), his wife, recover from an ongoing illness.
 They were married in 1860 with the marriage registered at Paddington:

 SCOTT—DICKSON—November 28th, by special license, at the residence of the bride's father, by the Rev. James Adam, Mr. David Scott, of Sydney, to Dorcas, fourth daughter of Mr. Joseph Dickson, Waverley.
 Family Notices (1860, December 8).
 Sydney Mail (NSW : 1860 - 1871), p.
 5. Retrieved from http://nla.gov.au/nla.news-article166695538

-Dorcas Dickson was the daughter of Child of Joseph Dickson & Mary Gee.
-She was born on November 28th 1839 in Sydney.
+Dorcas Dickson was the daughter and child of Joseph Dickson and Mary Gee, born on November 28th 1839 in Sydney.
 David Scott was a son of John and Martha Scott, born about 1835 in England (possibly Camberwell).
 David Scott and his brother Ebenezer, came to Australia.
 Their parents, John and Martha Scott, resided in Camberwell, England, the hometown of the Dickson family.

 He continued taking photographs, including local events such as cricket matches at Mona Vale into the 1900's.
 His speciality, according to him, past earlier portrait photography, was capturing scenes.